banzaicloud/koperator-docs/docs/benchmarks/_index.md

 1. Create a 3-broker Kafka Cluster using the [this YAML file](https://raw.githubusercontent.com/banzaicloud/koperator/master/docs/benchmarks/infrastructure/kafka.yaml).

-    This will install 3 brokers partitioned to three different zones with fast ssd.
+    This will install 3 brokers with fast ssd.
+If you would like the brokers in different zones, modify the following configurations to match your environment and use them in the broker configurations:
+    ```yaml
+    apiVersion: kafka.banzaicloud.io/v1beta1
+    kind: KafkaCluster
+    ...
+    spec:
+      ...
+      brokerConfigGroups:
+        default:
+          affinity:
+            nodeAffinity:
+              requiredDuringSchedulingIgnoredDuringExecution:
+                nodeSelectorTerms:
+                - matchExpressions:
+                  - key: <node-label-key>
+                    operator: In
+                    values:
+                    - <node-label-value-zone-1>
+                    - <node-label-value-zone-2>
+                    - <node-label-value-zone-3>
+      ...
+    ```
 1. Create a client container inside the cluster

     ```bash